jianying-chiang/challenge/README.md

 Notes:
 There are some instances where Command Prompt or the server may be unresponsive/stuck.
 Use CTRL-C to refresh and/or re-execute the command in the command prompt.
+Additionally, the set-up commands assume you dont have any alias